MEL - YYC

 Recent return flight deals from Melbourne to Calgary

-Recommended return deals departing in the coming months from the most popular airlines that fly from Melbourne to Calgary.
+KAYAK's recommended return flight deals from the most popular airlines that fly from Melbourne to Calgary.

 Choose your dates